-- Performance: Perhaps the most important criterion is how the employee functions within your organisation and how much they contribute to the success of the organisation.
+Perhaps the most important criterion is how the employee functions within your organization and how much they contribute to the success of the organization.
 Important facets to consider are adherence to deadlines, regularity, loyalty and how well he or she does the job.
 Your employee’s performance should also take into account how they interact with subordinates, clients and managers as this will ensure you are building your business around the right kind of people.